-If you’re contemplating a Thanksgiving fundraising appeal, you may be wondering how to compete with the media noise of the holiday season.
-This is a crucial time for fundraising because 30% of annual giving happens in December, but it’s also a time when your audience is most overwhelmed by sales and nonprofit messaging.
+The holiday season is a crucial time for fundraising because 31% of annual giving happens in December, but it’s also a time when your audience is most overwhelmed by sales and nonprofit messaging.

 To craft an effective Thanksgiving fundraising appeal message, focus on three things: